hp4k1h5/AQLqueryBuilder.js/README.md

 See [default query syntax](#default-query-syntax) and this schematic [example](#example) for more details.

-If multiple collections are passed, the above query is essentially replicated across all collections, see examples in 'tests/cols.ts'.
+If multiple collections are passed, the above query is replicated across all passed collections, see examples in 'tests/cols.ts'.
 In the future this will also accommodate multiple key searches.

 ___
 ## setup

-1) running generated AQL queries will require a working arangodb instance.
+1) running generated AQL queries will require a running arangodb instance.

 ## installation
 currently there is only support for server-side use.

-1) clone this repository in your node compatible project.
-   __or__
-   run `yarn add @hp4klh5/AQLqueryBuilder.js`
+1) run `yarn add @hp4klh5/AQLqueryBuilder.js`
     or `npm install --save @hp4klh5/AQLqueryBuilder.js`
     in a directory containing a `package.json` file.
+   __or__
+  clone this repository in your node compatible project.

 2) import/require the exported functions
 ```js
 // use either